Stuff of interest to MARCH:

 These early ceramic surface mount parts have no markings!

-I probably bought these in the late 70s and forgot about them, until I heard about MARCH's Apollo Guidance Computer
+I probably bought these in the late 70s and forgot about them,

-and realized that NASA was using surface mount chips DECADES before anyone else.
+I then realized that NASA was using surface mount chips DECADES before anyone else.

 Even in the 60s, IBM's computers were full of little metal boxes with ceramic surface mount transistors & resistors,